mdabrowski1990/uds/CONTRIBUTING.md

 - Unit tests are must have and they must be merged together with the code (there is no approval for merging code and unit tests separately).
 - Before pull request is created, all acceptance criteria (defined in related tasks) should be met.
 - Pull request must be linked with tasks (defined in [issues tracking project](https://github.com/mdabrowski1990/uds/projects/1)) that it implements.
-- Before code is merged, it must be reviewed (preferably 2+ reviewers) and approved.
+- Before code is merged, it must be [reviewed and approved](#review).

 Input to this phase is [output from defining phase](#defining-output).

 <a name="implementation-output">Output</a>:
 - Updated [main branch](https://github.com/mdabrowski1990/uds/tree/main) with changes that were delivered.

+#### Static Code Analysis
+Static Code Analysis is performed automatically on each commit according the [policy file](https://github.com/mdabrowski1990/uds/blob/main/tests/prospector_profile.yaml).

+#### Review
+Review before each pull request is mandatory.
+Desired number of reviewers: 2-4 (with one senior member).

 ### Testing
 In this phase, system (e.g. exploratory) tests might be executed.
 The idea is to confirm that the pacakge has no major problems and it is ready to be released.